EthanTPainter/Comparative-Programming/README.md

 Image-Smashing (Project Name)
 - Includes files for reducing size of images (image resizing)
+- Searches for path with least energy vertically or horizontally
 - Based on Grid layout of image with points and RGB values
 - Includes tester file for verifying functionality (P1Tester)

+Haskell Practice
+- Includes haskell version of python functions